 - Sierra Designs Convert an all-weather tent; whether it is a hot summer day or a freezing winter night, this tent never disappoints

-- It is one of the longest 3-person tents, still it packs small
+- It is one of the longest three-person tent, still it packs small

 The unique feature of the Sierra Designs Convert Tent is its detachable vestibule.
 By detaching the vestibule, its weight can be reduced by one pound, and its trail weight is almost four and a half pounds.
 It is one of the tallest 3-person tents and has a space of 3.3 square meters.
 Plus, it has a maximum height of 44 inches.

 It can take a moderate snow load; you can take it on ski-trips but not too extreme expeditions.
 You will have no problems with rain and winds if you pitch the tent properly.

 It has two vestibules; the front vestibule is large enough to accommodate all your winter stuff like a heater etc. The rear vestibule is suitable for storing wet boots.
 The 40.3 Sq. feet of floor space is perfect for two adults, but it is tight for three adults.